-It is the responsibility of the Student to complete the thesis project as outlined in their proposal under the guidance of their committee.
+It is the responsibility of the student to complete the thesis project as outlined in their proposal under the guidance of their committee.
 Students are expected to be self- motivated and ask for help and guidance as needed.
 They are responsible for keeping ALL their committee members aware of their progress as it relates to their timeline.
 Students must be proactive and manage their time to ensure they meet the degree requirement deadlines.
-The burden and responsibility of communication begins with the student.
+The burden and responsibility of communication begins with the student including scheduling the regular meetings as required.